ScenarioTech/Stage/README.md

 An expression model is a script file with either the .coffee (CoffeeScript) or .js (JavaScript) extension.
 It contains the expression templates and effects that will be available for use by scenario elements.

-Typically, your expression model will include files from the **include/scripts/stage/** directory to provide for its templates and effects.
+Typically, your expression model will include files from the **include/reference/scripts/** and **include/scripts/stage/** directories to provide for its templates and effects.
 CoffeeScript is recommended, but use Javascript if you like.

 ### A Stylesheet: stage.less

 A .less file that will be used to compile the stage's CSS styles.
-This .less file typically includes files from the **include/styles/stage/** directory.
+This .less file typically includes files from the **include/reference/styles/** and **include/styles/stage/** directories.

-## Going Into Production
+### Going Into Production

 Once you have generated your production code with "gulp pro" your code is ready for live use.
 Sync the contents of your **out/** folder with your scenario media CDN of choice.

-### Testing
+## Testing

 To run the scenario stage test suite in a *nix environment, just run: